 With Survicate NPS software, you can run both transactional and relationship surveys at the same time in different channels (email, apps, websites, chatbots).

 Ready to experience the power of an all-in-one survey solution?
-Set up your Survicate trial today and enjoy the rich features for an unlimited time.
+Sign up for a free 10-day trial and reap the benefits of the Business plan with up to 25 survey responses.

 NET PROMOTER, NPS, AND THE NPS-RELATED EMOTICONS ARE REGISTERED U.S. TRADEMARKS, AND NET PROMOTER SCORE AND NET PROMOTER SYSTEM ARE SERVICE MARKS, OF BAIN & COMPANY, INC., SATMETRIX SYSTEMS, INC. AND FRED REICHHELD.